-Today's discussion item will build upon the work session conversation to more clearly articulate the original purpose of the Commission, what has been accomplished by the Commission thus far, and recommendations to City Council regarding the future of the Commission.
+The goal of today's work session is to review the original purpose of the Commission, what has been accomplished thus far, and discuss with City Council their vision regarding the future of the Commission.

-Please find the Ordinance creating the Commission attached for reference.
-The original Commission charter is also attached for reference.
+Please find the Ordinance creating the Commission attached.
+The original Commission charter and other documents related to Commission work are also attached for reference.